vrooje/ScienceTeamGuide/Draft Guide.md

 There are some features in Talk that may seem a little unusual at first but can (and have) been used to do some excellent science.

-### Every subject in the project usually has it's own discussion page
+### Every subject in the project usually has its own discussion page

 One important thing to realise about Talk is that every record that is shown in the main project interface has a dedicated page that people can comment on.
 This means that object-specific discussion can happen right on the object and more general community discussion can happen elsewhere.